Between wonder and shame: the conflict at the heart of GTAV

 The world is brilliant, the mechanics superb; but forget its technical accomplishments and there’s a lot to criticise here.
 Michael and Franklin feel like an amalgamation of other characters we’ve seen many times before, ripped wholesale from decades-old crime and gangster films and asked to try and keep up in 2013’s biggest videogame.
 So it’s no wonder they are so utterly upstaged by Trevor – at least he reflects the game he stars in.
 He’s among the biggest conundrums in a game which has many, both one of the funniest and despicable characters I’ve ever encountered.

 For me, it’s a discrepancy which speaks of the wider conflict within GTAV.
 Judged on technical merit alone, it is a peerless game.
 And yet in its deeply unpleasant, at times irresponsible characters, uneven attempts at satire and grim depiction of women and minorities, it leaves me feeling conflicted.
 The South Park approach to comedy is to make fun of everyone equally, but there’s a nastiness to GTAVs sniping which reaches for satire and fails far too often.
-Why is a game universally considered nasty and misogynistic getting unprecedented high scores?
+Why is a game universally considered spiteful and misogynistic getting unprecedented high scores?
 Have we, as critics, dismissed its glaring failures all too readily?
 Should we be asking more of Rockstar at this point in the medium’s development?

 There might still be a lingering force of habit here.
 Themes, morals, narrative and characterisation actually worthy of discussion are a relatively new thing in games critcism.
 Years ago, plotlines and characters only really existed as vague justification for the game’s events – an arbritary save-the-princess sideline.
 For most of the industry’s lifetime, in fact, games have been assessed on the integrity of their mechanics, their ability to entertain and the depth of their challenge.
 Reviews were once consumer advice, designed to answer the question: is it worth buying?